ModelEarth/io/coders/README.md

 You can generate location-based prompts by updating our [Active Reader Storyboard](/requests/) which sends .csv files to GitHub.

-We use email threads to track involvement.
-Some volunteers also like to enter [weekly logs in a speadsheet](https://docs.google.com/spreadsheets/d/1wvw_xsFWnYE9z8nDQqmu1m2LB5TJEfy5VLkaFuEaCfk/edit?usp=sharing).

 Our "[home](/home)" repo features our latest data visualizations using Google Data Commons UN timeline data.

 <!--